PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 --- abstract

-This specification defines one of the extensions of the Basic PayID protocol [PAYID-PROTOCOL][] that aims to enable trust minimized PayID service with applications in non-custodial settings.
-More specifically, this extension of Basic PayID protocol eliminates the trust requirement between the PayID owner and their PayID service provider by allowing PayID server operators (such as wallets/exchanges) to send payment account(s) address information associated with a PayID [PAYID-URI][] that is digitally signed with the PayID private key of the PayID owner along with PayID owner's `identity` information and other meta-data needed to verify the signature.
+This specification defines one of the extensions of the Basic PayID protocol [PAYID-PROTOCOL][] that aims to enable trust-minimized PayID service.
+Specifically, this extension of Basic PayID protocol eliminates the trust requirement between the PayID owner and their PayID service provider by allowing PayID server operators (such as wallets/exchanges) to send payment account(s) address information associated with a PayID [PAYID-URI][] that is digitally signed with the PayID private key of the PayID owner along with PayID owner's `identity` information and other meta-data needed to verify the signature.
+As a result, Self-Sovereign Verifiable PayID enables PayID service providers to match the security model of applications such as non-custodial digital wallets.

 --- middle